CouncilDataProject/cookiecutter-cdp-deployment/README.md

 CDP was created and maintained by a group of people working on it in their free time.
 We didn't want to pay extreme amounts of money so why should you?

-So to that end, we try to make CDP as low cost as possible.
+To that end, we try to make CDP as low cost as possible.
 Many of the current features are entirely free as long as the repo is open source:

 -   Event Processing (GitHub Actions)